 For the latest news on slavery,

-Thomson Reuters Foundation slavery webpage.
+visit the Thomson Reuters Foundation slavery webpage.